NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

    .. code-block:: console

       $ git submodule update --init --recursive
-      $ cd /path/to/ngraph/python
+      $ cd python
 	   $ pip3 install -r requirements.txt
 	   $ pip3 install .

 #.
-Clone the ``ngraph-onnx`` repo and pip install the Python dependencies
+Finally, clone the ``ngraph-onnx`` repo and use :command:`pip` to
-   for this repo as well; if you set up your original nGraph installation under a ``libraries`` directory as recommended, it's a good idea to clone this repo there, too.
+   install the Python dependencies for this tool; if you set up your original nGraph library installation under a ``libraries`` directory as recommended, it's a good idea to clone this repo there, too.

    .. code-block:: console